 James Hetfield has been the face and voice of Metallica since the very beginning.
-When fans think of Metallica, it's impossible not to hear Hetfield's signature growl ring through their ears.
+When fans think of Metallica, it's impossible not to hear Hetfield's signature growl ring through their heads.
 He embodies all that is mighty Metallica.

 Born on Aug.
 3, 1963, to parents Cynthia and Virgil, Hetfield grew up in Downey, Calif., for most of his childhood.
 The first instrument he learned to play was not the guitar; he took piano lessons at the age of nine.
 It didn't take long for him to leave the keys to pick up a pair of drumsticks and jam on his half-brother David's set.
 Finally, before he hit his teen years, Hetfield decided to pick up an axe.
-The rest, as they say, is history.

-Inspiration surrounded Hetfield throughout his formative years, both for the music he'd play and lyrics he'd later write with Metallica.
-His family's values revolved around the religious system of Christian Science, and those beliefs would play a big role for many of the lyrics behind Metallica's songs.
+Inspiration surrounded Hetfield throughout his formative years, both for the music he'd play as well as the lyrics he'd later write with Metallica.
+His family's values revolved around the religious system of Christian Science and those beliefs would play a big role for many of the lyrics behind Metallica's songs.

 Metallica was not Hetfield's first band.
 According to Metallica's official website, his first endeavor into rock stardom was with the band Obsession.
 Alongside the Veloz brothers and Jim Arnold, Hetfield spent a lot of time jamming with the band.
 In fact, Obsession is the band in which Hetfield first played with Ron McGovney, the first bassist to play for Metallica.
 Obsession didn't last long, though, as Hetfield moved to Brea, Calif., after his sophomore year in Downey.

 In Brea, Hetfield took his next step toward becoming a rock star as he created the band Phantom Lord.
 The band was made up of Hugh Tanner on guitar, Jim Mulligan on drums and Hetfield leading the charge as vocalist and guitarist.
 After graduation at Brea Olinda High School, Hetfield packed up and moved back to Downey.
-Phantom Lord was no more as far he was concerned.
+Phantom Lord was over as far he was concerned.

 Back with McGovney in Downey, Hetfield's next attempt at a rock band was known as Leather Charm.
 Phantom Lord's Mulligan and Tanner were there with Hetfield and McGovney, but this time the frontman dropped his axe and focused solely on his singing duties.
-One of the covers the band jammed, according to Metallica.com, was Iron Maiden's 'Remember Tomorrow,' which would later be a tune Metallica also covered.
+One of the covers the band jammed, according to Metallica.com, was Iron Maiden's "Remember Tomorrow," which would later be a tune Metallica also covered (it's available on the deluxe edition of Hardwired...to Self-Destruct).
 As Leather Charm fell apart, Hetfield responded to an advertisement in a newspaper by drummer Lars Ulrich.

 Even without a real band, Ulrich had already gotten an offer to record a demo for a compilation album that was being produced by Metal Blade Records.
 Hetfield was recruited to play guitar and sing on the demo.

-Among other things revolving around the band, the documentary 'Some Kind of Monster' chronicled the aftermath of Hetfield's rehab stint and the effects it had on the band as a whole.
-In the film, it's obvious that Hetfield's experience fueled the creation of one of the band's most controversial albums, 'St. Anger.'
-In fact, his trip to rehab came in the middle of recording 'St. Anger,' putting it on hold for nearly a year.
+Among other things revolving around the band, the documentary Some Kind of Monster chronicled the aftermath of Hetfield's rehab stint and the effects it had on the band as a whole.
+In the film, it's obvious that Hetfield's experience fueled the creation of one of the band's most controversial albums, St. Anger.
+In fact, his trip to rehab came in the middle of recording St. Anger, putting it on hold for nearly a year.
 Overcoming several obstacles as an individual and as a bigger part of Metallica, Hetfield's passion and emotions proved to be the foundation for the completion of the album.

 Hetfield is a rock star, plain and simple.
 When he's not rocking onstage with his brothers in Metallica or writing material for the band, he is an avid outdoorsman who enjoys every activity from skateboarding and hunting to riding motorcycles and checking out a classic hot rod show.

-The frontman for Metallica is married to Francesca—the inspiration for the 'F' tattoo on his left hand.
+The frontman for Metallica is married to Francesca—the inspiration for the "F" tattoo on his left hand.
 They tied the knot on Aug.
 17, 1997, and since then have had three children together: Cali, Castor and Marcella.